xeliot/ChewSnap/README.md

 The server side of this app is built using Python flask server.
 It utilizes shared-file system for storage of images and sqlite3 library of python for database storage of user and meal information.

+### Quick Start For Developers

+This application is still in the building process.
+I encourage any developers who want to contribute to fork the repository and pull request to main branch.

 &copy; 2017, Xeliot.
 All Rights Reserved.
 - Licensed Under GPL V3